atikahnaz/Diet_Journal/README.md

 #### useState

-Using useState from react, I set the initial value for date, selectedDateFood based on date and listFood.
+Using useState from React, I set the initial values for date, selectedDateFood based on the date, and listFood.

-- Date
+- **Date**

-  - initial date is set to empty.
-Each time users click the calendar, DateSelect.jsx will run with callback function and sent the date to App.jsx. setDate function will save the date based on users input.
+  - The initial date is set to empty.
+Each time users click the calendar, DateSelect.jsx runs with a callback function and sends the date to App.jsx.
+The setDate function saves the date based on user input.

-- selectedDateFood
+- **selectedDateFood**

-  - this is object that have id(date) , food(list of foods) and symptoms(list of symptoms).
+  - This object has id (date), food (list of foods), and symptoms (list of symptoms).

   ```jsx
   const [selectedDateFood, setSelectedDateFood] = useState({